 Move over corn flakes!
-Even though cereal remains the top breakfast food, sales revenue has seen a steady decline in recent years.
+Even though cereal remains the top breakfast food, sales have remained relatively flat in recent years.
 As consumers move toward healthier lifestyles, they’re taking note of the labels on many of the most popular breakfast cereals and realizing just how much added sugar and empty calories they contain.

 What’s taking the place of cereal at the breakfast table and on the go?